henrysnavarro/jpm-ui-demo/README.md

 NOTE:
 All of filtering, sorting and paging are performed client-side (in-memory), on the data fetched by the application

+## Implementation Details

+- The collection shown by the application at any time is computed by the facets in the following order:
+    - Search Filter
+    - Sort By Column , Sort Order (Ascending/Descending)
+    - Page Size

+    Hence, any change in a facet above will reset the facets that come after it.
+For example, a change in the search filter text will reset the sort column, sort order and pages
+    - A change in Page Size resets the display to the first page

+    The above behavior enforces correct display and valid states of data in the application

 ## Technical Information

 ### Techniques and Methods